guard/guard/README.md

 * `pause`:        Toggles the file modification listener and the prompt will change to `p>`.
 Useful when switching Git branches.
 * `<return>`:     Run all Guards.
-* 'notification': Toggle system notifications on and off.
+* `notification`: Toggle system notifications on and off.

 You can also execute a command by entering its first letter only.
 For example, `exit` can be executed by `e` also.